 Captions are available for this video.

 I’m a researcher specialising in gender, sexuality, and the body, working towards an anthropology doctorate at Oxford University.
-My current research asks what matters to trans and non-binary adults living with disordered eating.
+My current research asks what matters to binary and non-binary trans adults living with disordered eating.

 I find the world a joyful and beautiful and unreasonable and tiring place, and I’m curious about the ways that we all navigate that mess day to day.
 My approach is shaped by activism and scholarship from intersectional feminism, queer theory, trans studies, and fat acceptance.

 Bodies are central to my work – not only at the level of meaning and representation, but the experience of these sensuous blobs of flesh, bones, organs, and juicy bits that we spend a lifetime making our homes.